viperproject/gobra-book/src/maps.md

 A `nil` map is obtained with `new` or by not initializing a map variable.
 No elements can be added to a `nil` map.
-Otherwise it behaves like an empty map.
+Otherwise, it behaves like an empty map.
 ``` go
 var rating map[string]int
 //@ assert len(rating) == 0